amlalejini/evolutionary-consequences-of-plasticity/experiments/README.md

 ## 2021-01-21 - complex features - task value

 In these runs, we repeat our 2021-01-20 experiments, except we make the rewards and punishments for the fluctuating tasks more extreme (two-fold to four-fold effect).

+## 2021-01-23 - hitchhiking

+In these runs, we investigate the propensity for deleterious hitchhiking in plastic and non-plastic populations.